-School Air Filtration Program Efforts
+School Air Filtration Efforts

 The installation of air filtration systems in schools can reduce exposure to air pollution inside school buildings.
 There are certain types of air filtration systems ("high efficiency air filters") that are effective in filtering very small particles from diesel engines and other dust sources.
 Small particles can be inhaled deep into the lungs and cause health problems.
-These filtration systems may be beneficial to schools located near freeways, truck routes, rail yards, metal processing facilities, auto body shops plants, and other sources of PM emissions.
+These filtration systems may be beneficial to schools located near freeways, truck routes, rail yards, metal processing facilities, auto body shops plants, and other sources1 of PM emissions.

 South Coast AQMD has helped install air filtration systems at schools in the Los Angeles Unified School District since 2006, including 20 schools and one community center within the East Los Angeles, Boyle Heights, West Commerce community.
-Figure 5g-122 shows a map of the schools and community centers with South Coast AQMD installed air filtration systems.
-Table 5g-2 provides a list of these schools and community centers.
+Figure 5g- shows a map of the schools and community centers with South Coast AQMD installed air filtration systems.

-&lt;sup>i Ramona Gardens is a public housing project and would require funding sources or programs to be identified for a residential air filtration system.
+i Ramona Gardens is a public housing project and would require funding sources or programs to be identified for a residential air filtration system.
 Residential air filtration systems have not been approved by CARB.
 South Coast AQMD plans to continue to work with CARB to establish a protocol where residential air filtration systems can be installed.

-ii Air filtration systems will generally be less effective in older, pre-2006 homes due to lower energy efficiency typically found in Environmental Justice or disadvantaged communities.
+in Air filtration systems will generally be less effective in older, pre-2006 homes due to lower energy efficiency typically found in Environmental Justice or disadvantaged communities.
 Limited research on the efficiency of high performance air filtration systems in older homes suggests a 25% - 30% lower efficiency for PM2.5 and ultrafine PM is expected, which is comparable to having open doors and windows.
 Most data collected on efficiency of high performance air filtration systems has been on 2006 and new homes, showing an average removal efficiency of 90% for PM2.5 and ultrafine PM.

-The South Coast AQMD will work with CARB's Indoor Air Quality program and its contractor to identify effectiveness and opportunities for residential filtration and share this information with the CSC.
+iii The South Coast AQMD will work with CARB's Indoor Air Quality program and its contractor to identify effectiveness and opportunities for residential filtration and share this information with the CSC.